zhaojunlucky/zhaojunlucky.github.io/_drafts/2020/jvm-arguments.md

 * `-XX:MetaspaceSize`, set the initial size of the metaspace, the unit is bytes.
 If the used size exceeds this size, will trigger GC and size adjustment:
   * If released a lot of space, then decrease this value
   * If released space is low, then increase this value(not exceeds the max value)
+* `-XX:MinMetaspaceFreeRation`, set the minimal ration of the free space
+* `-XX:MaxMetaspaceFreeRation`, set max ration of the free space